 This made the once scary web palatable to those with more fragile sensibilities.
 Once they had everyone trained up using the same identity across different sites (or even their real identity), then came the like buttons, the cannibalization of feeds and feed readers, and the salivating corporate interests seeking to tend their new flocks.

 The second failure occurred when the web began getting turned into television 2.0 as the new place to consume video media.
-Video streaming increased accessibility of brain candies to lazy sacks of shit everywhere, with Netflix accounting for a significant share of all internet traffic not too long after (and it’s much worse today!).
+The popularization of video streaming increased accessibility of theatrical distractions to passive audiences, with Netflix accounting for a significant share of all internet traffic not too long after (and it’s much worse today!).
 It got to the point where there were even ruminations about ISPs prioritizing certain paid corporate client traffic as bundled packages, much like the cable television model.

 The third and probably most significant gate to fall was in the introduction of the little tykes shiney buttoned brainlet slabs we call phones arriving at their “smart” formfactor.
 Now, any fool who has only platform literacy can sadly inhabit the once great spaces of the internet.
 I would pin this downfall at around the time mobile browser share first eclipsed major desktop browsers, so some somewhere no later than 2013.